 The winner of the Harry S. Rintoul Memorial Award will receive $500 from MAP and a SuperPass donated by the Fringe Festival.
 MAP will present the award on the last night of the festival.

-To enter the competition: One must be in the Winnipeg Fringe Festival, either at a Fringe venue, or a Bring Your Own Venue.
+To enter the competition: the play must be in the Winnipeg Fringe Festival, either at a Fringe venue, or a Bring Your Own Venue.
 The play must be a previously unproduced Manitoba play (a previous workshop presentation or reading is permitted).
 The play must be original, any genre, not an adaptation or sketch comedy.
 You must send the following information to MAP to be considered: name of play, author, venue, times of performances.
-Email, fax, or snail mail is acceptable.
+Email, fax, or snail mail entries are acceptable.
 Do not send the script.

 Contact the MAP office for more info.